 The soaring use of smart mobile devices and services forces operators to invest continuously in the speed and capacity of their networks, while developing innovative services to meet consumers’ demands for new, valuable and consistent experiences.
-Nokia Solutions and Networks is a leader in network solutions, business solutions and services, offering its customers the technology, the people and the market intelligence to do this in a future-proof way.
+Nokia Networks is a leader in network solutions, business solutions and services, offering its customers the technology, the people and the market intelligence to do this in a future-proof way.

 Countries included in this region are: Kingdom of Saudi Arabia, Republic of South Africa, Iraq, Kenya, Tanzania, Kuwait, Lebanon, Egypt, Morocco, Tunisia, Algeria, United Arab Emirates, Qatar, Libya, Nigeria, Zimbabwe, Angola, Pakistan, Bahrain, Burkina Faso, Congo B, Democratic Republic of Congo, Gabon, Malawi, Madagascar, Niger, Rwanda, Uganda, Zambia, Mozambique, Namibia and Lesotho.

 We have close partnerships with 45 customers in our region, including some of the biggest names in the industry such as Vodafone Group, Zain Group, STC Group, Ooredoo Group, Etisalat Group and Bharti Group and many more.

 We have 8 customers in the region who have launched LTE/4G networks.
 Some of the recent projects in the Middle East & Africa region include:

 - Providing a complete radio and core network infrastructure to enable Ooredoo to launch their 4G network and provide ultra-fast mobile broadband in Qatar.